rust-lang-ua/rustbook_ukrainian/second-edition/src/ch10-01-syntax.md

 note: an implementation of `std::cmp::PartialOrd` might be missing for `T`
 ```

 The note mentions `std::cmp::PartialOrd`, which is a *trait*.
-We're going to
+We’re going to
 talk about traits in the next section, but briefly, what this error is saying
-is that the body of `largest` won't work for all possible types that `T` could
+is that the body of `largest` won’t work for all possible types that `T` could
 be; since we want to compare values of type `T` in the body, we can only use
 types that know how to be ordered.
 The standard library has defined the trait
 `std::cmp::PartialOrd` that types can implement to enable comparisons.
-We'll
+We’ll
 come back to traits and how to specify that a generic type has a particular
-trait in the next section, but let's set this example aside for a moment and
+trait in the next section, but let’s set this example aside for a moment and
 explore other places we can use generic type parameters first.

 <!-- Liz: this is the reason we had the topics in the order we did in the first